Thatsup-team-2022_01

 Leave your shoes at the door

-So, just like home.
+Just like at home.

 1-ny-pa-jabbet2